Powered By:

 Navjot Sawhney: Those are things that I had when I was in the UK, but Divya didn't have.
 And she spent hours a day On this back breaking work on hands and knees.
 And I [00:04:00] said to them, you know, like, maybe I can, using my engineering skills, um, help you.
 And that was where the washing machine project started.
 So I came back and again, you know, my sisters and my mom have always kind of influenced me, pushed me, challenged me.

 Navjot Sawhney: And I'm just always really thankful for the women that I have in my life.
-And

-Amardeep Parmar: like you said, it's a problem that affects disproportionately women across the world, right?
+Amardeep Parmar: And like you said, it's a problem that affects disproportionately women across the world, right?
 That often, whatever reason for culture, whatever like that, often women are forced to do unpaid labour.
 And what you're doing is obviously empowering so many of them to, like you say, get jobs and do things they might not have been able to do otherwise.

-Amardeep Parmar: Yeah.
-Can you give us some examples?
+Amardeep Parmar: And Can you give us some examples?
 You obviously had Divya there, but what are some of those stories that really touched you that you made an impact in some people's lives?

 Navjot Sawhney: Yeah, so what happened then was, you know, I was in India for a year and a half.
 I came back home.
 I wanted to, um, start this, this, [00:05:00] this, uh, project and I wanted to have a solution ready for Divya.